stonepros/stone/doc/stoneadm/troubleshooting.rst

 Accessing the admin socket
 --------------------------

-Each Ceph daemon provides an admin socket that bypasses the MONs (See :ref:`rados-monitoring-using-admin-socket`).
+Each Stone daemon provides an admin socket that bypasses the MONs (See :ref:`rados-monitoring-using-admin-socket`).

 To access the admin socket, first enter the daemon container on the host::